intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

 4. Run the inference script `launch_benchmark.py` with the appropriate parameters to evaluate the model performance.
 The optimized ResNet50 model files are attached to the [intelai/models](https://github.com/intelai/models) repo and located at `models/models/image_recognition/tensorflow/resnet50/`.
-As benchmarking uses dummy data for inference, `--data-location` flag is not required.
+If benchmarking uses dummy data for inference, `--data-location` flag is not required.
+Otherwise, `--data-location` needs to point to point to ImageNet dataset location.

 * To measure the model latency, set `--batch-size=1` and run the benchmark script as shown:
 ```